cacoco/cacoco.github.com/source/_posts/2013-05-04-install-latest-maxmind-database-into-maven-repository-using-thor.markdown

 <!-- more -->

-Generally, we updated the database once a quarter so I wrote a [Thor](https://github.com/wycats/thor) script to download the .dat file, put it into a JAR, and then upload the JAR as a Maven artifact to a Maven-compatible repository (Nexus or Artifactory).
+Generally, we updated the database once a quarter so I wrote a [Thor](https://github.com/wycats/thor) script to download the .dat file, put it into a JAR, and upload the JAR as a Maven artifact to a Maven-compatible repository (we used [Nexus](http://www.sonatype.org/nexus/)).
 The default download location is ```~/Downloads``` but it's configurable via the passed in 'temp' argument: ```--temp=/tmp```.

 ####Thor File